ninekirin/DistributedBillboard/README.md

 In the main window, you can see the current image.
 You can switch to the next image by clicking your left mouse button on the image.

-To switch between the fullscreen and windowed mode, press 'F11'.
-Press 'ESC' to exit the fullscreen mode.
+To switch between the fullscreen and windowed mode, press `F11`.
+Press `ESC` to exit the fullscreen mode.

-In the billboard window, press 'm' to open the management window.
-Press 'm' again to close the menu.
+In the billboard window, press `m` to open the management window.
+Press `m` again to close the menu.

-In the management window, you can see the list of nodes and their status, where you can add a new node, remove a node, update the image, change the interface address and port of the current node, and edit other settings in the 'Other' tab.
-Press 'ESC' to close the management window.
+In the management window, you can see the list of nodes and their status, where you can add a new node, remove a node, update the image, change the interface address and port of the current node, and edit other settings in the "Other" tab.
+Press `ESC` to close the management window.

 ## Configuration File